Please spread the word! Artist Francisco

-I don't think some people realise that stealing art isn't like st
+I don't think some people realise that stealing art isn't like stealing

 PLEASE SPREAD THE WORD!